The best independent guide to Lisbon

-Estrela - A calm and prosperous district.
+Estrela - A calm and affluent neighbourhood of Lisbon.
 The tram stops in front of the Basílica da Estrela with its ornate Baroque facade and huge domed roof.
 Opposite the Basilica is the pleasant Jardim da Estrela, a popular park for families Portuguese and a great place to relax after a long day of sightseeing.

 The tram in front of the Basílica da Estrela